robertmartin8/PyPortfolioOpt/docs/UserGuide.rst

 User Guide
 ##########

-This is designed to be a pratical guide, mostly aimed at users who are interested in a quick way of optimally combining some assets (most likely equities).
-However, when necessary I do introduce the required theory, as well as pointing out areas that may be suitable springboards for more advanced optimisation techniques.
+This is designed to be a practical guide, mostly aimed at users who are interested in a quick way of optimally combining some assets (most likely equities).
+However, when necessary I do introduce the required theory and also point out areas that may be suitable springboards for more advanced optimisation techniques.
 Details about the parameters are left for the respective documentation pages (please see the sidebar).

-PyPortfolioOpt is designed with modulatrity in mind; the below flowchart sums up the current functionality and overall layout of PyPortfolioOpt.
+PyPortfolioOpt is designed with modularity in mind; the below flowchart sums up the current functionality and overall layout of PyPortfolioOpt.

 .. image:: ../media/conceptual_flowchart_v1-grey.png